last9/timescaledb-metrics/README.md

 ## Considerations

-  - As of now we output to Cloudwatch but it can surely be extended to other meric sources.
+  - As of now we output to Cloudwatch but it can surely be extended to other metric sources.
   If you want more metric sources, send a Pull Request or just open a new Issue.

   - The reason to not use go-metrics, is the overall lack of precision of timestamps which Cloudwatch is excellent at.